-It also turns out that parents and students thought that the two target behaviours were actually no brainers (the best kind of behaviour change) and would not be much trouble to take up.
+It turns out that parents and students thought that the two target behaviours were actually no brainers (the best kind of behaviour change) and would not be much trouble to take up.

-So how to get students to take back leftover food?
+So, how to get students to take back leftover food?
 A design workshop with WA teachers and waste educators identified that it might be as simple as a school policy about leftovers going home and removing bins from the schoolyard.

-Based on the project’s feedback, WWS is going to test an additional intervention to the ‘all leftovers go home’ policy; rolling out food skills and cooking workshops for parents, to help them involve their children more getting food ready for school.
+Based on the project’s feedback, WWS is going to test an additional intervention to the ‘all leftovers go home’ policy; rolling out food skills and cooking workshops for parents to help them involve their children more getting food ready for school.

-WWS and BWA are aiming not just for a drop in avoidable food waste in schools, but also to embed the longer term habit of school kids being involved in their own food preparation for school.
+WWS and BWA are aiming not just for a drop in avoidable food waste in schools, but also to embed the longer-term habit of school kids being involved in their own food preparation for school.

 For parents, it could mean extra peace of mind and an extra coffee in the morning…